uwefassnacht/code-engine-samples/README.md

 1. If you don't already have an IBM Cloud account, you need to [register and create one](https://cloud.ibm.com/registration).

-2. Next, install the IBM Cloud CLI, allows you to execute commands against the IBM Cloud from your command line (instead of using the GUI).
+2. Next, install the IBM Cloud CLI, which allows you to execute commands against the IBM Cloud from your command line (instead of using the GUI).
 The instructions are [here](https://cloud.ibm.com/docs/cli?topic=cli-install-ibmcloud-cli).

 3. While you're at it, you also need to install two plug-ins for the IBM Cloud CLI.
 The first one allows you to interact with Code Engine, the second one will give you the ability to work with the IBM Cloud Container Registry